alexirpan/alexirpan.github.io/_posts/2016-02-03-secure-computation.markdown

 ![Oblivious transfer](/public/secure-comp/ot.png)
 {: .centered }

+You can think of the OT box as a trusted third party, like Faith.
 Letting Alice send messages without knowing which message was received will be key to the secure computation protocol.
-OT is implementable without this black box, but I don't want to get into the details.
+I don't want to get into the details of implementing OT with just Alice and Bob, since they aren't that interesting.
 If you're curious, [Wikipedia has a good example based on RSA](https://en.wikipedia.org/wiki/Oblivious_transfer#1-2_oblivious_transfer).